thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-fundamental freedoms,[^23/1] while to some extent a "natural law" philosophy underlies the Draft Declaration on the Rights and Duties of States of 1949 prepared by the International Law Commission of the United Nations.[^23/2] "Natural law " has been invoked also in order to justify the punishment of offenders, guilty of the grosser and more brutal kind of war crimes.
+fundamental freedoms,[^23/1] while to some extent a "natural law" philosophy underlies the Draft Declaration on the Rights and Duties of States of 1949 prepared by the International Law Commission of the United Nations.[^23/2] "Natural law" has been invoked also in order to justify the punishment of offenders, guilty of the grosser and more brutal kind of war crimes.
-Besides, there are the writers who adopt an international sociological standpoint, who treat the conception of " natural law" as identical with reason and justice applied to the inter- national community, and who look upon it as thereby elucida- ting the lines of the future development of international law.[^23/3]
+Besides, there are the writers who adopt an international sociological standpoint, who treat the conception of "natural law" as identical with reason and justice applied to the international community, and who look upon it as thereby elucidating the lines of the future development of international law.[^23/3]

 Because of its rational and idealistic character, the conception of the "law of nature" has had a tremendous influence-a